awsdocs/amazon-workmail-administration-guide/doc_source/email-headers.md

 **To view email headers in Amazon WorkMail**

-1. In the Amazon WorkMail web application, open the email message\.
+1. In the Amazon WorkMail web application, double\-click on the email message to open\.

 1. Choose **Message options** \(the gear and envelope icon\) located in the upper\-right corner of the message, next to the **Sent on** date\.